CPA: GM's Guide

 - -Players should keep aware of which players are engaged and who are not (not participating in the game or not paying attention), and help work to bring everyone into the game, often by addressing them in-character.

 - -Players should spend time building in-character relationships between party members to encourage camaraderie.

 - -Players should speak up OOC when the game isn't fun for any reason, and work with the group to address the issue with a specific solution.

 - -Players should have one backup character created at all times in case their current character dies.

-- -GMs should challenge the players, but never or almost never take away their agency.
-The GM should ensure that every player has freedom of choice for things they can try to do.
+- -GMs should challenge the players, but never or almost never take away their ability to make choices.
+Ensure that every player has freedom of choice in attempts.

-- -GMs should cheer for the players to overcome the challenges, and lean circumstances slightly into the players' favor.
+- -GMs should cheer for the players to overcome the challenges, but make the challenges tough.

 - -GMs should generally avoid killing players, but should still kill them when the circumstances AND the dice make it the most logical outcome.

-- -When a player dies, the GM should bring a new character in to the game as soon as possible (Generally, the next scene).
+- -When a player dies, the GM should bring a new character in to the game in the following scene after the current scene resolves.

 - -GMs should take players' skill levels as representations of professional competence, only calling for rolls in risky situations where failure is interesting.